U.S. Tax Treatment of Canadian Registered Retirement Savings Plans and Registered Retirement Income Funds

 Not all state tax authorities agree, but our firm can and will litigate the matter in federal court should any state tax authority impose tax on our clients.

-During the pre-retirement growth phase, income and gains within a Canadian Registered Retirement Savings Plans and Registered Retirement Income Fund in Canada are exempt from U.S. tax pursuant to domestic U.S. tax law that views it as foreign social security, which is taxed in the same manner as a tax-deferred annuity if and only if there is adequate disclosure on your U.S. federal income tax return.
-In other words, there is no tax until the Canadian Registered Retirement Savings Plans and Registered Retirement Income Fund annuitizes at retirement and begins paying benefits.
+During the pre-retirement growth phase, income and gains within a Canadian Registered Retirement Savings Plans and Registered Retirement Income Fund in Canada are exempt from U.S. tax pursuant to the U.S.-Canada Income Tax Treaty.
+In other words, there is no tax until the Canadian RRSP or RRIF annuitizes at retirement and begins paying benefits.

 Contact Our Firm